metarhia/metarhia.com/application/resources/content/partnership/beginner.md

-# Сollaboration offer for an individual beginner specialist
+# Collaboration offer for an individual beginner specialist

 Meetup groups: